birjj/csgo-vscripts/vip/README.md

     _This is due to him spawning where there is a grenade projectile or a player_

+    _**ALSO RELATED:** z offset for spawning hostage needs to be adjusted, otherwise dieing in "underground" may spawn hostage on floor above._

 - **Hostage VIP shouldn't take damage from grenades or shots**

     _Should be fixed by using filter_damage_type (it is, I tried)_